Fifth Lee Hsien Loong Cabinet: 15 May 2021–12 June 2022

 On 8 April 2021, Heng Swee Keat had announced that he was stepping aside as the 4G Leader citing "age" and "health" concerns.
 He also stated that he would relinquish his finance portfolio in the upcoming Cabinet reshuffle.
 As such, a Cabinet reshuffle occurred on 23 April 2021 where Lawrence Wong was announced to take over Heng Swee Keat as Finance Minister.
 6 other Ministers were also rotated.
 Heng however continued to stay on as Deputy Prime Minister as well as Coordinating Minister.

 As of 13 June 2022

 On 14 April 2022, Lawrence Wong was selected as the next 4G Leader, succeeding Heng Swee Keat.
 Thus a Cabinet reshuffle was announced on 6 June 2022 and carried out exactly a week later on 13 June 2022 where Lawrence Wong was promoted to Deputy Prime Minister and Acting Prime Minister in the Prime Minister's Absence.
 Lawrence also assumed responsibility of the Strategy Group in the PMO from Heng Swee Keat.

+As of 18 January 2024

+S. Iswaran resigned as Transport Minister, Member of Parliament, and member of the People's Action Party on 16 January 2024, two days before he pleaded not guilty to 27 charges of obtaining gratification as a public servant, corruption, and obstructing justice.
+Thus, Chee Hong Tat was promoted to Minister of Transport and Grace Fu assumed responsibility as Minister-in-charge of Trade Relations on 18 January 2024 from S. Iswaran.